 - Gen. 2:24

-Special Instructions Concerning Marriage
+Instructions Concerning Marriage

-Remain in Your Original Calling
+Remain in Your Calling

-Concerning Virgins and Widows
+Instructions Concerning Singles and Widows

-32 But I want you to be from concern.
-He who is unmarried is concerned about the things of the Lord—how he may please the Lord.
-33 But he who is married is concerned about the things of the world—how he may please his wife, 34 so that10 his interests are divided.
-Similarly, the unmarried woman or virgin is concerned about the things of the Lord, how she may be holy both in body and spirit.
-But she who is married is concerned about the things of the world—how she may please her husband.
-35 Now I am saying this for your own benefit, not to put a leash on you, but to promote what is fitting, and to secure undistracted devotion to the Lord.
+32 But I want you to be free from worldly concerns.
+He who is unmarried is concerned about the things of the Lord, how he may please the Lord.
+33 But he who is married is concerned about the things of the world, how he may please his wife, 34 with the result that12 his interests are divided.
+Similarly, the unmarried woman or virgin is concerned about the things of the Lord, how she may be holy, both in body and spirit.
+But she who is married is concerned about the things of the world, how she may please her husband.
+35 I’m saying all this for your own good: not to put a leash on you, but to promote what is fitting, and to secure your undistracted devotion to the Lord.